winitzki/scall/tutorial/programming_dhall.md

 Typeclasses may describe either the properties of ordinary types (e.g., `Semigroup`, `Monoid`, `Eq`) or the properties of type constructors (e.g., `Functor`, `Monad`).
-While the general idea of a free typeclass instance applies to both kinds of typeclasses, the required properties involve functions with quite different type signatures.
+While the general idea of a free typeclass instance applies to both kinds of typeclasses, the required properties involve functions with   different type signatures.

 We begin by looking at typeclasses for ordinary types.